Problem

 Conclusion

-Storing passwords in an encrypted way in the database and using unique salts for passwords, decreases the risks that passwords can be cracked.
+The risk of cracking passwords decreases when you store passwords in an encrypted way in the database and use unique salts for those passwords.
 The SQL Server UNIQUEIDENTIFIER data type is a good candidate for a salt taking into consideration its uniqueness and randomness.

 Next Steps